pressureless/paper_md/papers/Pipeline/pipeline.md

 \end{align*}
 $$

-As it is commonly done, we use a robust penalization function $Ψ(s2)=√s2+ε2$, where $ε=10^{−3}$ is a small constant and J denotes the Jacobian.
-However, instead of directly computing correspondences between the original input images Ii and Ij , we propose to leverage the cameras intrinsic and extrinsic calibration information to guide the flow estimation.
-To achieve this, we effectively preregister Ij to Ii using the homography induced by the plane at infinity Hij = KjRijK−1 [@Hartley2003].
-Incorporating the homographyi Hi j into the minimization problem allows for a better initialization since accounting for the camera intrinsics and the relative rotation between the cameras allows to bring all objects into closer alignment in image space.
+As it is commonly done, we use a robust penalization function $Ψ(s^2)=\sqrt{s^2+ε^2}$, where $ε=10^{−3}$ is a small constant and $J$ denotes the Jacobian.
+However, instead of directly computing correspondences between the original input images $I_i$ and $I_j$, we propose to leverage the cameras intrinsic and extrinsic calibration information to guide the flow estimation.
+To achieve this, we effectively preregister $I_j$ to $I_i$ using the homography induced by the plane at infinity $H_{ij} = K_jR_{ij}K_i^{−1}$ [@Hartley2003].
+Incorporating the homographyi $H_{ij}$ into the minimization problem allows for a better initialization since accounting for the camera intrinsics and the relative rotation between the cameras allows to bring all objects into closer alignment in image space.
 In fact, distant objects can already be well aligned by this homography such that the correspondence estimation problem now mostly comes down to refining initial matches on closer objects.
 Since optical flow estimation is a non-convex problem, having a better initialization is important as it makes it less likely to get stuck in local minima.
-Besides yielding a better initialization, incorporating the homography into the minimization problem offers an additional advantage: since a homography can describe a nonlinear mapping in image space, it can account for some of the linear and nonlinear parts of the overall correspondence field between the original input images Ii and Ij , which otherwise may be hard to reconstruct with a first order smoothness term that pushes the correspondence field to be piecewise constant.
+Besides yielding a better initialization, incorporating the homography into the minimization problem offers an additional advantage: since a homography can describe a nonlinear mapping in image space, it can account for some of the linear and nonlinear parts of the overall correspondence field between the original input images $I_i$ and $I_j$ , which otherwise may be hard to reconstruct with a first order smoothness term that pushes the correspondence field to be piecewise constant.

 Initially, we anticipated a temporal consistency term in the flow estimation would be required to tackle temporal flickering.
 However, in practice, we observed that the results obtained by our independently computed flows are temporally sufficiently consistent (see supplementary video).
 The same observation has also been made by [@perazzi2015panoramic] for monoscopic panoramic video stitching.